R-Ganesh28/Javascript-Practice/README.md

   - Add to Cart practice like cart quantity with limit for 10 items and minimum 0 items.
   - Created COIN-FLIP GAME.
   - Created ROCK PAPER SCISSORS GAME.

+### 📅 Day 06 – Functions
+- What I Learned:
+  - Functions = can reuse the code.
+  - Return = get a value out of a function.
+  - Parameter = Passing a value into the functions.
+  - Improved the code for ROCK PAPER SCISSORS GAME